gaberosser/qmul-bioinf/pipelines/README.md

 - Split over several lanes (4 in last batch)
 - Only raw reads received
 ### Process
-This pipeline has only been applied once, so it is only partially automated.
+This pipeline has only been applied twice, so it is only partially automated.
 First load modules if on Apocrita:
 ```bash
 module load trimgalore
 module load bismark